MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 #### To move a rule to a new position using drag-and-drop:

 1. Navigate to the **Rules** management page.
-2. Select the rule you want to move, drag it to its new position, and then click **Save order.**
+1. Select the rule you want to move, drag it to its new position, and then click **Save order.**
     To cancel your changes, click **Cancel re-ordering**.

 #### To move a rule to a new position using a keyboard:

-1. Navigate to the **Rules** management page.
-2. Select the rule you want to move, and then click **Reorder**.
+1. Click **Reorder**.
    Fraud Protection displays the rules as draggable tiles.
-3. Press the **Tab** key to choose a tile and then press **Spacebar** to activate the tile.
+1. Press the **Tab** key to choose a tile and then press **Spacebar** to activate the tile.
-4. Use the arrow keys to move the tile up or down the list, and then press **Spacebar** to accept the new position.
+1. Use the arrow keys to move the tile up or down the list
+1. Press  **Spacebar** to accept the new position, or press the **ESC** key to return the tile to its original position.
-5. To save your changes, click **Save order**.
+1. To save your changes, click **Save order**.
     If you want to cancel your changes, click **Cancel re-ordering**.

 ## Evaluate a Rule